Wentworth Harman: Military career

 Harman was commissioned into the Limerick City Artillery (Southern Division) in 1891.
 He transferred to the 3rd Dragoon Guards in January 1894, was promoted to captain on 1 April 1900, and seconded to serve with the Army Service Corps.
 In May 1902 he was temporary appointed a Staff captain.

 Harman served in the First World War, joining the British Expeditionary Force and taking part in the action at Néry in 1914, before becoming commandant of the Cavalry School at Netheravon.

+On 2 June 1919 he was promoted to substantive colonel.

-He was appointed commandant of the 1st Cavalry Brigade in 1920, Colonel in charge of Administration at Northern Command in 1924 and commandant of the Army School of Equitation and Inspector of Cavalry in 1926.
-He went on to be General Officer Commanding 1st Division at Aldershot in 1930 before retiring in 1934.
+He was appointed commander of the 1st Cavalry Brigade in 1920 and colonel in charge of administration at Northern Command in 1924.
+He relinquished this assignment, and the temporary rank of colonel on the staff that came with it, in August 1926 when he was made commandant of the Army School of Equitation as well as inspector of cavalry, taking over from Colonel George Weir and receiving promotion to temporary colonel commandant whilst so employed.
+In June 1928 his temporary colonel commandant's rank was replaced by that of temporary brigadier.
+In October he was promoted to substantive major general.

+He went on to be general officer commanding (GOC) of the 1st Division at Aldershot in 1930.
+He gave up this appointment in April 1934 and retired from the army and was granted the rank of lieutenant general.

-Harman was also Colonel of the Queen's Bays (2nd Dragoon Guards).
-He is buried at Marnhull Churchyard in Dorset.
+Harman was also colonel of the Queen's Bays (2nd Dragoon Guards).

+He died at the age of 89 in 1961 and is buried at Marnhull Churchyard in Dorset.